fernando-figueredo/STT-Dataset-Generator/README.md

 Save the audio files "Chunk_(i).wav" in a folder named "clips"

 ---
+# Comments

-Note that the .wav files are large, if you would like to make your dataset lighter, you can convert them to .mp3 at the end of the process
+-Note that the .wav files are large, if you would like to make your dataset lighter, you can convert them to .mp3 at the end of the process

+-You can separate the generated dataset for training, testing and validation